mtitze/njet/README.md

 # njet: Automatic Differentiation Library

-A leightweight AD package, using forward-mode automatic differentiation, in order to determine the higher-order derivatives of a given function in multiple variables.
+A lightweight AD package, using forward-mode automatic differentiation, in order to determine the higher-order derivatives of a given function in multiple variables.

 ## Features